top of page

 1. Elucidating Prion-like Protein Cell-to-Cell Spreading Mechanisms

-• A key finding is that internalized pathological α-synuclein triggers PARP-1 activation and PAR polymer accumulation, converting it into a highly toxic strain that accelerates neurotoxicity.
-Remarkably, depleting or inhibiting PARP-1 substantially impedes α-synuclein transmission and neurodegeneration.
+• A key finding is that internalized pathological α-syn triggers PARP-1 activation and PAR polymer accumulation, converting it into a highly toxic strain that accelerates neurotoxicity.
+Remarkably, depleting or inhibiting PARP-1 substantially impedes α-syn transmission and neurodegeneration.

 Current Projects: